GravelX/adventOfCode2022/README.md

-# adventOfCode2022
-My solutions to the Advent of Code challenge 2022
+# My solutions to the Advent of Code challenge 2022
+All solutions are in python.
+All puzzles come from : https://adventofcode.com/2022